i. Don't believe what media report about incidents at sea!

 The ship was stable and floating after the January 13, 21.45 hrs contact, i.e. safe, even if 1 000's of tons of water had leaked into the hull of the ship and partly up-flooded four compartments.
 The authorities suggest that damage was 60-70 meters long and that five compartments were immediately up-flooded but it is wrong.
 If it had happened, the ship would have capsized 180° at once and all aboard would have drowned.

 The chaotic, incomplete evacuation leaving 300+ persons on the ship, when it capsized, was due to some lifeboats and most life rafts not being used.
-The cause for this fatal fact is that crew to handle life rafts and lifeboats were not aboard.
+The cause for this fatal fact is that crew to handle life rafts and lifeboats were not aboard and that equipment didn't work.
 The responsibility of the ship not being seaworthy rests with the ship owner.

-After the chaotic (it had never been tested) evacuation of 99% of persons aboard to shore, the ship capsized very close to shore (a second incident!) at 00.32 hrs the next day January 14 and started sinking due to down-flooding of intact, watertight compartments and sliding away on the sea floor into deeper water and first then people still aboard drowned or were killed.
-The starboard side from bilge to top of eck house was apparently severly damaged due to the capsize and sliding away from shore.
+After the chaotic (it had never been tested) evacuation of 99% of persons aboard to shore, the ship capsized very close to shore (a second incident!) between say 00.20 and 00.32 hrs the next day January 14 (the heel suddenly increased to 90°) and started sinking due to down-flooding of intact, watertight compartments and sliding away on the sea floor into deeper water and first then people still aboard drowned or were killed.
+The starboard side from bilge to top of deck house was apparently severly structurally damaged due to the capsize and sliding away from shore.

 Why this happened and who is responsible (for manslaughter!) need to be further investigated.
 What caused the righting arm GZ to become 0 and the ship to capsize, to get further damaged on the starboard side and sink (almost three hours after the first incident) killing people?
 Did somebody open watertight doors aboard or change anything to cause capsize/sinking?